tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ReportConcept
 - Preferred Label: Report Concept
-- Definition: A concept concerning data quality expressed in a DataQualityReport.
+- Definition: A concept concerning data quality expressed in a bdqffdq:DataQualityReport.
 - Comments: Category of concepts forming the Report layer of the fitness for use framework (see Figure 3 in Veiga et al., 2017).

 ********************